crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 <li>type pas$word123, or whichever other unhackable password you are using.
 </ul>

-<li> Download our <a href="downloads/get_tweets.py">script</a> for pulling data from Twitter using tweepy.
+2. Download our <a href="downloads/get_tweets.py">script</a> for pulling data from Twitter using tweepy.
 (Courtesy of <a href="https://github.com/ryancotterell">Ryan Cotterall</a>, guru of all things python).

-<li> To run the script in the command line, use the following command where <code>n</code> is (optionally) the maximum number of tweets to grab and keywords are the words you want to search for.
+3. To run the script in the command line, use the following command where <code>n</code> is (optionally) the maximum number of tweets to grab and keywords are the words you want to search for.
 You must give at least one keyword.
 If you leave out the <code>n</code> parameter, you will continue to get tweets in a stream until you kill the program.

 <ul>
 <li><code>$ python get_tweets.py [n] keyword1 [keyword2 ... keywordn]</code></li>
 </ul>

-<li> Collect 1000 tweets which reference a company of your choice.
+4. Collect 1000 tweets which reference a company of your choice.

 <ul>
 <li><code>$ python get_tweets.py 1000 Apple > apple_tweets.txt </code></li>